sahiliamsso/docs/source/integration/index.md

 The integration guide will help you understand how to integrate custom developed, open source, off-the-shelf, and SaaS web and mobile applications with your Gluu Server access management platform.

 ## SaaS Applications
 Integrating SaaS applications with your Gluu Server is fairly straightforward.
-Presumably the app already supports either SAML or OpenID Connect and provides documentation for configuring your IDP (Gluu Server) for SSO.
+Presumably the app already supports SAML or OpenID Connect and provides documentation for configuring your IDP (Gluu Server) for SSO.
 We have documentation for configuring the Gluu Server for SSO to a few popular SaaS applications like Google and Salesforce.
 If we do not have a guide for configuring the app in question, simply perform a Goolge search for `{SaaS Provider} SAML` or `{SaaS Provider} OpenID Connect`.
 Follow the provider's instructions for configuring your IDP for SSO and test.

 !!!
 Note
     If the SaaS application in question does not already support SAML or OpenID Connect, our best advice is find a similar product or provider that does integrate with your standards-based security infrastructure.